abilia/octopus/README.md

 ### Scripts
 Start application in development mode

+If this is the first time run

 First start the `mockdevserver`.
 It mocks the certificate backend service.
 ```
 cd mockdevserver
+yarn install
 yarn start
 ```